MichaelCWalsh7/Milestone-Project-2/README.md

 -   Adjustable difficulty
 -   Sounds that can activated/deactivated at any time
 -   Volume that can be adjusted at any time
+-   Makes use of local storage to save data

 ## Planned Future Features
 - Survival Mode